Discover Jesus \ Events \Jesus Tells the Story of the Good Samaritan

 • Summary

 In December of 29 CE, Jesus and two of his apostles attended the Feast of Dedication in Jerusalem.
-When a large group gathered around them, a crafty lawyer asked Jesus, “Who is my neighbor?”
+Before arriving in Jerusalem from Pella, they lodged in Jericho overnight.
+While there, a large group gathered around them, a crafty lawyer asked Jesus, "Who is my neighbor?"
 He hoped to make Jesus say something that ran counter to Jewish teachings.

 But Jesus knew what the lawyer was trying to do, so he told the story of the good Samaritan.
 In this story, a man was traveling on the road to Jericho when he was attacked by robbers and left for dead.
 Two men – a priest and a Levite – saw the suffering man but passed him by.
 But a third man, a Samaritan, had compassion on the man and ministered to him.
 He even took him to an inn and paid for him to stay so that he could recover.